groff_diff(7) — Linux manual page

 \D't n'

-Set line thickness of geometric objects to n basic units.
+Set line thickness of geometric objects to to n basic

-A zero n selects the minimum supported thickness.
-A
+units.
+A zero n selects the minimal supported thickness.

-negative n (the default) selects a thickness proportional
+A negative n selects a thickness proportional to the type

 \E Embed an escape character that is not interpreted in copy